Scalable Wavelength Arbitration for Microring-based DWDM Transceivers: Wavelength Arbitration Algorithm

 \subsection{Evaluation of Proposed Schemes}

 \ieeefiguresinglecolumn{./figure_draft/wdmsim_generated/arbcomp_3x2.pdf}{Comparison of Conditional Arbitration Failure Probability between different arbiter schemes and configurations.
 Model parameters are listed in \mytabref{model_params}.
 Seq.
 Tuning refers to the sequential Lock-to-Nearest tuning scheme, which serves as the baseline, while RS/SSM (Relation Search + Single-Step Matching) and VT-RS/SSM (Variation-Tolerant Relation Search + Single-Step Matching) are the proposed methods.
-N/N denotes Natural ordering ($\left(0,1,2,3\ldots\right)$) for both pre-fabrication spectral ordering ($\left(r_{i}\right)$) and post-arbitration spectral ordering ($\left(s_{i}\right)$).
-P/P denotes Permuted ordering ($\left(0,4,1,5\ldots\right)$) for both $\left(r_{i}\right)$ and $\left(s_{i}\right)$.}{fig_15}
+N/N denotes Natural ordering $\left(0,1,2,3\ldots\right)$ for both pre-fabrication spectral ordering ($r_{i}$) and post-arbitration spectral ordering ($s_{i}$).
+P/P denotes Permuted ordering $\left(0,4,1,5\ldots\right)$ for both $r_{i}$ and $s_{i}$.}{fig_15}

 We evaluate the proposed algorithms using Conditional Arbitration Failure Probability (CAFP), as described in \mysecref{metric}.
 Measured CAFP indicates how effectively the algorithm implements the LtC policy by evaluating its failure rate when the ideal LtC arbitration succeeds.
-The algorithms are denoted as RS/SSM and VT-RS/SSM.
-RS/SSM represents the Relation Search for the record phase and Single-Step Matching for the matching phase, while VT-RS/SSM refers to the Variation-Tolerant Relation Search for the record phase and Single-Step Matching for the matching phase.
-The baseline used is the sequential tuning scheme, which sequentially tunes the microrings and assigns them to the nearest wavelengths (Lock-to-Nearest) \cite{chang20233d, georgas2011addressing, krishnamoorthy2011exploiting, wang2023scalable}.
-We focus on two representative target microring spectral orderings ($s_{i}$): Natural (N) and Permuted (P), as defined in \mysecref{analysis}.
-The baseline sequential tuning is extended to arbitrary spectral orderings as follows: For Natural ordering ($s_{i}=\left(0,1,2,3\ldots\right)$), R0 is tuned first, followed by R1, and so on.
-For Permuted ordering ($s_{i}=\left(0,4,1,5\ldots\right)$), R0 is tuned first, followed by R2 (the microring corresponding to the second spectral order), and so on.
-As in \mysecref{analysis}, we assume the pre-fabrication spectral ordering ($r_{i}$) matches the post-arbitration target ordering ($r_{i}=s_{i}$).
-The default model parameters in \mytabref{model_params} are used for the experiments, with 10,000 arbitration tests conducted using 100 multi-wavelength laser and microring row samples.
+The algorithms are denoted as RS/SSM and VT-RS/SSM: RS/SSM combines the Relation Search for the record phase with the Single-Step Matching for the matching phase, while VT-RS/SSM integrates the Variation-Tolerant Relation Search for the record phase with the Single-Step Matching for the matching phase.
+As in \mysecref{analysis}, our evaluation focuses on two representative target microring spectral orderings ($s_{i}$), Natural (N) and Permuted (P), and we assume that the pre-fabrication spectral ordering ($r_{i}$) matches the post-arbitration target ordering ($r_{i}=s_{i}$).
+Experiments are conducted using the default model parameters listed in \mytabref{model_params}, with 10,000 arbitration tests conducted using 100 multi-wavelength laser and microring row samples.